The Pando Tree

 A Land of "Many Uses" Faces Many Challenges

-Fishlake as we have it today, was mostly developed before Pando’s discovery.
-Each year, 300,000 people visit the basin and managing the large crowds involves efforts by local, state and federal agencies working to provide water treatment, wildlife management, maintenance, trail and road crews, power and law enforcement.
-In addition to recreational use, the Fishlake National Forest also hosts cattle herds owned by ranchers working under grazing right agreements that the Forest Service administers.
+Fishlake as we have it today, was primarily developed before Pando’s discovery.
+Each year, Fishlake National Forest estimates some 300,000 people visit the 10 mi2 basin.
+Designated as a Recreation area in 1976, managing the large crowds involves efforts by local, state and federal agencies working to provide water treatment, wildlife management, maintenance, trail and road crews, power and law enforcement.
+In addition to recreational use, as with all Forest land, Fishlake Basin is also a land of many uses, including cattle grazing, which is permitted and regulated by Fishlake National Forest 10 days a year each fall.
 As it relates to Pando, the Forest Service began work to stimulate regeneration in the 1980’s when research indicated the tree was shrinking.
-The culprit?
-Deer and elk who eat Pando’s young stems before they mature.
-Subsequent research indicated fire, fencing out the deer or, controlling their numbers could promote regeneration.
-Of these options, hunting is prohibited and large scale controlled fire is controversial so, in 2011, Fishlake started fencing in Pando, about 53 acres to date.
+The culprits?
+Diseases and, Deer and Elk who eat Pando’s young stems before they can mature.
+Surrounded by some 700mi2 of de-facto wildlife preserve managed by federal, state, sovereign, local and private agents who do not necessarily maintain Pando’s protection as a central concern in land management policy, today, protective fencing is used to protect Pando.
+Today, about 53 acres of Pando is under permanent protection with more work planned.
 Does fencing work?
-To date, the results are mixed—to be effective, fencing requires dedicated resources and regular maintenance bringing one challenge into relief; staffing.
-In 2003, two districts were consolidated to what is now called the Fremont District.
-What was once 500,000 acres managed by 14 people, is now 500,000 acres covered by 7 people.
+To date, the results are positive, but to be effective, fencing requires dedicated resources and regular maintenance bringing one challenge into relief; staffing.
+In 2003, two Forest Service districts were consolidated to create what is now called the Fremont River Ranger District.
+What was once, 500,000 acres managed by 14 people, is now 500,000 acres managed by 7 full-time staff.
 Protecting special trees in America has always involved private/public partnerships; from the Redwoods to Joshua Tree.
-Local group Friends of Pando aims to build on that past and works to educate the public and support research and preservation efforts.
+Local group, Friends of Pando leverages insights from previous efforts to educate the public, bring community stakeholders together while working to fill capacity gaps to care for Pando as they also support research, monitoring and preservation efforts.

 In a Time of Discovery, New Challenges in Stewardship